 Meadowvale Village real estate guide & listings for sale

-The character of Meadowvale Village is exemplified by its slower-paced atmosphere.
-This neighbourhood is quiet overall, as there isn't a lot of street noise or city clamour - however some parts can be quite noisy, especially around one of the railway lines, Highway 407 or Highway 401.
-Finally, there are about 20 parks nearby for residents to discover, including Silver Fox Forest and Courtneypark Athletic Fields, making them very easy to get to them from a lot of locations within Meadowvale Village.
+The character of Meadowvale Village is exemplified by its slower-paced ambience.
+This neighbourhood is quiet overall, as the streets are usually peaceful - however noise can be problematic closer to one of the railway lines, Highway 407 or Highway 401.
+Lastly, there are around 20 green spaces nearby for residents to relax in, such as Derry West Greenbelt and Courtneypark Athletic Fields, making it very easy to get to them from a lot of locations within Meadowvale Village.

 The car is very often the preferred way to move around in Meadowvale Village.
 It is straightforward to come across a place to park, and most properties for sale are a short drive from the nearest highway, such as Highway 407.
 In contrast, commuting by public transit is sometimes challenging in Meadowvale Village.
 Nevertheless, residents are served by a few bus lines, and it is straightforward to get to a nearby bus stop from most homes.
 It is sometimes difficult for pedestrians to get around in this area because carrying out daily needs is inconvenient.
 However, biking is convenient in this part of Mississauga since Meadowvale Village features a good bicycling infrastructure.

 In Meadowvale Village, around half of dwellings are townhouses, while the remainder are mainly single detached homes.
 Notably, this area is good for those looking for four or more bedroom homes.
 Homeowners occupy nearly 90% of the units in Meadowvale Village while renters occupy the remainder.
 The homes in this area are very modern, since around 60% of its dwellings were constructed following the year 2000, while many of the remaining buildings were built in the 1990s.